bacalhau-project/bacalhau/docs/docs/setting-up/workload-onboarding/python-pandas/index.md

 bacalhau describe ${JOB_ID}
 ```

-When it says `Published` or `Completed`, that means the job is done, and we can get the results.

-- **Job information**: You can find out more information about your job by using `bacalhau describe`.
+**Job download**: You can download your job results directly by using `bacalhau get`.
+Alternatively, you can choose to create a directory to store your results.
+In the command below, we created a directory (`results`) and downloaded our job output to be stored in that directory.

 ```bash